 Crawford was a master baker employing six men and one boy by 1861.
 He relocated his Edinburgh outlet to 2 Princes Street from 1866.

 Crawford employed five men and one boy in 1871.

 Crawford established a custom-built factory at Elbe Street, Leith in 1879.
 The business traded as William Crawford & Sons from 1880.
-By this time the ship biscuit had been replaced as the leading product by the wheat meal biscuit (similar to a digestive).
+The wheat meal biscuit, similar to a digestive, had replaced the ship biscuit as the leading product by this time.

 William Crawford died as a well-respected figure in Leith and Edinburgh in 1889.
 He was succeeded as principal of the firm by his son, William Crawford (1858 – 1926), a man of a retiring disposition.
 It would be due to the efforts of the son that the family firm would grow to national scale.